rorosaurus/hidden-konami-js/README.md

 ## Tips

+* You can use more than one easter egg, just make sure to use a different variable names!
-We assume the .js file is in the same directory as the HTML file.
-You can probably modify the source to change that if necessary.
+* We assume the .js file is in the same directory as the HTML file.
+(You can probably modify the source to change that if necessary.)

-I recommend storing information about the input patterns inside the .js files, so the generator automatically populates this information.
-This is useful so you don't forget your own inputs or which codes go to which secret functions.
+* I recommend storing information about the input patterns inside the .js files, so you don't forget the details a few months from now.
+ * The generator automatically does  this for you.

-It might be fun to daisy chain these files together by providing hints for the next secret input pattern - turning your easter eggs into a literal easter egg hunt!
+* Try daisy chaining these files together!
+Build a breadcrumb trail by providing hints in each file for the next secret input pattern - turning your easter eggs into a literal easter egg hunt!

 ## This is not secure
 Nor is it meant to be.
 Please **do not use this to secure anything actually important**.
 This is just meant to be a simple way to make some dumb secret jokes on your website, which can (mostly) only be discovered or spread by word-of-mouth.
 This does not actually protect anything and, as previously mentioned, can be defeated by a determined adversary.